 Adding the component of personalization plays a vital role in the mail sent style.

 Long vs short emails

 There is no compulsion of any long or short.
 It depends on the marketer, so test and go forward with the best one.

-Trigger emails are emails which are sent automatically concerning user actions/behavior.
-Mainly marketers use ‘welcome’, ‘thank you’, and receipt acknowledgement emails to grab users’ attention.
+Trigger emails are emails that are sent automatically concerning user actions/behavior.
+Mainly marketers use ‘welcome’, ‘thank you, and receipt acknowledgment emails to grab users’ attention.

-So, I believe that this article can give a useful insight about how to use your data to enhance your email marketing by implementing segmentation, personalization, and automation.
+So, I believe that this article can give a useful insight into how to use your data to enhance your email marketing by implementing segmentation, personalization, and automation.